 Why I Love This Recipe

 Last year we had a tomato sauce summer, and this year we are going to have a zucchini sauce summer.
 This Zucchini Pasta is easy, fresh, and packed with veggies.
-It’s inspired by all the summer zucchini I can’t stop buying at the farmers market - what human needs to buy 10 zucchini every sunday?
+Itโs inspired by all the summer zucchini I canโt stop buying at the farmers market - what human needs to buy 10 zucchini every sunday?
 Not me... but somehow I cannot stop..
 You saute it until golden and caramelized, blend it into a silky sauce with ricotta, parmesan, and a splash of lemon, then toss it with your favorite pasta.
-Zucchini Pasta is bright, cozy, and feels like a little hug in a bowl.
-Bonus: my kids devour it without realizing it was mostly vegetables.
+This creamy Zucchini Pasta is bright, cozy, and feels like a little hug in a bowl.
+Bonus: my kids love some homemade chicken nuggets, but they also devour this without realizing it was mostly vegetables.

 Ingredients & Substitutions